 If you ship internationally, it's also important to keep in mind that each country may have a different addressing format.
+Starting July 1, 2021 a recipient phone number will be required for all shipments to the European Union (EU) as customs may attempt to notify the recipient of any outstanding duties or taxes.
 And in some countries, the carrier may contact you via email in order to confirm details required for the delivery.
 You can find the specifics of addressing based on recipient country on the Universal Postal Union's (UPU) website.
 Keep in mind that maximum character limits vary by carrier.
 For example address lines must be kept to 30 characters or less for Asendia shipments.

 Canadian Addressing Format

 - Canadian addresses are formatted differently for street addresses, postal boxes, military addresses, etc. In general an address must contain the addressee, the municipality, the province/territory and the postal code.

 - Postal box addresses should include the postal box number and the station number on the second last line of the address.
 Additional delivery information such as a street address can be included above this line.